mendersoftware/mender-docs/03.Devices/05.Raw-flash/docs.md

 The `ubimg` image file can be used for populating the UBI partition with the `ubiformat` tool.

-By default a `*.ubifs` root filesystem image is used as a Mender artifact.
+By default a `*.ubifs` root filesystem image will be used when generating a Mender artifact.

 ### meta-mender integration